 - Temperament: Calm/Intelligent

-- Colors: A range of different colors including gray, brown, black, bay and chestnut.
+- Colors: Various colors, including gray, brown, black, bay, and chestnut.

 - Conformation: Strong legs, short back, high withers